trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contracts-concepts/index.md

 This is a double edged sword that you need to keep in mind when designing a contract:

-- **positive impact**: if something doesn't happen as intented and a single failure happens somewhere during a contract call or subsequent calls it produces, nothing at all happens, and you don't end up in an inconsistent state corresponding to a partial execution.
+- **positive impact**: if something doesn't happen as intended and a single failure happens somewhere during a contract call or subsequent calls it produces, nothing at all happens, and you don't end up in an inconsistent state corresponding to a partial execution.
 - **negative impact**: it only takes one small issue in one of the contracts called as a consequence of your initial call, for everything you wanted to happen to be undone.
 In some cases, this could mean your contract becomes unusable.

 ### Error values